DhruvSrikanth/GoLLUM/README.md

 Running the tests present in `golite/main_test.go` tests the compiler in both the `lexer` and `parser` phases.

+## Examples of Golite Programs

+Examples of Golite programs can be found in the `benchmarks/simple` folder.

 Example of code that will work: